sufiahsalleh/Object-Detection-of-Waste/README.md

 - 80% of the data was utilized for training, while 20% was used for testing.

 <h1>Network Description</h1>
-The Pre-trained Tiny Yolo comprised 9 convolutions layer with 6 max pooling.
-We fine-tuning the output layer for classification.
+The architecture of Tiny-Yolo-v2, which consists of 9 convolutional layers, each with a leaky rectified linear unit (ReLU) based activation function and batch normalization operation interspersed with 6 max-pooling layers and a region layer

 <h1>Model Training</h1>
-We used <b>tiny YOLO</b> model.
+We used <b>Tiny-Yolo-v2</b> model.
+Tiny-Yolo-v2 employs feedforward process for object detection.

 <h1>Testing</h1>
 <table>